benpate/toot-echo/README.md

 Currently, toot-echo is the only router adapter I have created for Toot.
 It should, however, be a simple project to write adapters for other routers.
 If you'd like to use Toot with a different router, please get in touch and let's work together.

-## Project Status (Alpha?)
+## Project Status (Alpha)

-This project is still in early alpha testing, as I continue filling out the Mastodon support in [Emissary](https://emissary.dev).
-Some interfaces may change in the future if I run into trouble making things work with this reference implementation.
+This project is still in early testing, as I continue filling out the Mastodon support in [Emissary](https://emissary.dev).
+Interfaces may change in the future if I run into trouble making things work with this reference implementation.

 However, at this point, feedback from other developers will be immensely helpful in making Tooth a useful tool for the Go community.
 Please feel free to open issues, or submit pull requests.